aimat-lab/cluster-hyperopt-tutorial/config_file_variables.md

 ### model
+- entry_point: Defines the file where the function for hyperparameter optimization is located

+- function_name: The function that executes the hyperparameter optimization (training and evaluation of the model)

+### data_options
 - dataset_path: The path to a dataset.
 You cannot leave this variable empty.
 If you don't want to use a dataset you still need to define a path to a dataset, even if you don't use it

-- entry_point: Defines the file where the function for hyperparameter optimization is located

-- function_name: The function that executes the hyperparameter optimization (training and evaluation of the model)

-- copy_data: TODO
+- copy_data: If the chosen dataset should be copied into the workspace

 ### git_options
 - git_uri: The git URI to the repository of your model